getstackhead/sample-project-php/README.md

 If you deployed a container-typed project, you should see a page that prints "Hello world!" alongside the PHP version and successful database connection.
 If you deployed the `example_container_multi` project you can access PhpMyAdmin on port 81 (no HTTPS).

-If you deployed a native-typed project, you should see "This website was provisioned by StackHead." on the website.

 ### Remove application

 If you want to remove your application, run the following playbook.
-Make sure to replace `PROJECTNAME` with the name of the project you set up (i.e. example_native, example_container_multi or example_container_single).
+Make sure to replace `PROJECTNAME` with the name of the project you set up (i.e. example_container_multi or example_container_single).

 ```shell script
 ansible-playbook vendor/getstackhead/stackhead/ansible/application-destroy.yml --extra-vars "project_name=PROJECTNAME"